letsencrypt/boulder/CONTRIBUTING.md

 corresponding column (case 1), gorp wil fail with `Insert failed table posts has no column named Foo`.
 There are examples of such models in sa/model.go, along with code to turn a model into a `struct` used internally.

-An example of a flag-gated migration, adding a new `IsWizard` field to Person:
+An example of a flag-gated migration, adding a new `IsWizard` field to Person controlled by a `allowWizards` flag:

 ```
 struct Person {